mousepawmedia/devdocs/network/source/tools/atom.rst

 While this isn't our officially recommended IDE, many of our staff members use it.

-..
-NOTE:: We have found that Atom's support for C++ leaves a lot to be
+..  note:: We have found that Atom's support for C++ leaves a lot to be
     desired.
 Consider :ref:`vscode` for C++ instead.

 Installing